 Welch did go on to build a true hemi head engine in his cars, starting in 1905, and they were unusually powerful for the times.
 But why did Welch drop the earlier head design and adopt the one from the Truscott boat engine?
 And did he design it first?

 Almost certainly not, since Truscott had been building hemis since 1901 (this is a 1902 heavy duty unit from their catalog, note the fully-counter-weighted crankshaft).
 There were associations between Welch and Truscott, which cast the engines for Welch in its foundry.
 Undoubtedly Welch encountered the Truscott hemi there, and saw that it was a better solution than his own three-valve “bathtub” head.
 And he went ahead and filed a patent on it.
-For that matter, he undoubtedly saw or heard of the 1903 Premier too, which may have further influenced him.
-Which leaves the Premier as the undisputed first automobile engine with a hemi and over head cam.
+For that matter, he undoubtedly saw or heard of the 1905 Premier too, which may have further influenced him.

 The final question is who did design the first Truscott hemi?
 One theory put forward is that since Truscott was a marine engine builder, they would likely have heard about the success of Loutsky’s 1896 marine racing engine in Europe, and copied it.
 But given how different the “truncated cone” head of the Loutsky engine is from the true hemi of the Truscott, that theory doesn’t hold much water.
 Even if they were aware of it, someone at Truscott had the insight to substantially reconfigure it, which is the key defining moment.
 More likely they designed it from scratch.